Reduce your water use and bills while improving your corporate image. These guidelines and links can help your business save water.

 Functional open space

 Irrigation of open spaces accounts for more than half of the water used by local councils and elite sports venues.
-Approximately 1.6GL of water is used annually for irrigation in City West Water’s service area alone.
+Approximately 1.6GL of water is used annually for irrigation in Greater Western Water’s service area alone.

-In recognising the value of functional open space, and to assist customers to be as efficient as possible in using water for irrigation, Smart Water Fund and City West Water developed the Best Practice Guidelines for Functional Open Space.
+In recognising the value of functional open space, and to assist customers to be as efficient as possible in using water for irrigation, Smart Water Fund and Greater Western Water developed the Best Practice Guidelines for Functional Open Space.
 To download a copy of the Best Practice Guidelines for Functional Open Space, visit the Clearwater website.

 Advice and support